skedgo/tripgo-api/docs/extensions.md

 1. Read the [terms of use of Uber's API](https://developer.uber.com/docs/riders/terms-of-use) and make sure you comply with them in your app.
 2. Sign up to [Uber's ride request API](https://developer.uber.com/docs/riders/ride-requests/introduction).
-3. [Forward us](mailto:api@skedgo.com) your Uber client ID, client secret and server token.
-We'll then link those to your TripGo API key and Uber results will start coming through the TripGo API for your API key.
+3. Enter your `Uber client ID`, `Uber client secret` and `Uber server token` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+4. Uber results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ### Zipcar 🇺🇸